Th0masLavigne/FEniCSx_GMSH_tutorials/README.md

          imageio \
          pyvista
 ```

-Then to build the image, run in the folder:
+Then to build the image, run in the folder where the 'Dockerfile' is present:
 ```sh
 docker build .
 ```
+**Remark**: Be careful, it is sensitive to the case so ensure your file is named 'Dockerfile'.

 You can list your local images using :
 ```sh